L3Gaunt/llm_tracing_test/README.md

-# When talking with an LLM, think about the order in which you present information, and where to put the prompt.
+# When talking with an LLM, think about the order in which you present information, and where to put the prompt!

 This is a simple eval of LLM ability to follow and resolve references, made to understand the impact of rearranging the information and prompt placement on the LLM's abilities.